EvernodeXRPL/evernode-sdk/hpdevkit/index.md

 # Start/stop a specific node
 hpdevkit start <node number>
 hpdevkit stop <node number>

+# Add a new node to the cluster
+# (The new node will use the existing UNL and become an observer node)
+hpdevkit spawn
 ```

 If the contract files directory also contains a file named `hp.cfg.override`, it will be used to override the hp.cfg of all nodes.
 This can be used to set contract-specific parameters like 'bin_path' and 'bin_args'